 The size of the star shape attracts the attention of the decision-makers.
-This shape (spider diagram, Figure 21) is small, depressed on the left, indicating that the water course has a small economic foot print.
-Because of the vegetation in the riparian zone (Figure 1), its contribution towards biodiversity is significant, given the otherwise barren landscape.
+This shape (spider diagram, Figure 21) is very small, indicating that the water course has a small economic foot print.
+If this drainage line is lost because of development, it won't represent a mentionable loss in environmental goods and services.